-In 2019-2020 Hezarfen will continue its collaboration with Klangforum Wien, conducted by Beat Furrer for the closing concert of New Music Festival Ankara in May 2020.
-Hezarfen will also make its UK debut, with seven new commissions on a programme featuring makam instruments on Bristol New Music, and in 2020-21 stage the culmination of its landmark ERC Beyond East and West Project, Bin Boğalar Efsanesi (Where-To?), based on the novel by Yasar Kemal depicting the extinction of nomadism and pastoralist cultures, incorporating Anatolian instruments and voices with music by Michael Ellison.
+In 2021-2022 Hezarfen continues its collaboration with Klangforum Wien, conducted by Beat Furrer, for the closing concert of New Music Festival Ankara in September 2022.
+The ensemble will also make its UK debut, premiering seven new works featuring makam instruments kemençe, ney and kanun, on Bristol New Music in May, 2022.
+Plans for 2023 include the culmination of Hezarfen’s landmark European Research Council (ERC) Beyond East and West project, with the staging of Binboğalar Efsanesi (Where-To?), based on the novel by Yaşar Kemal, depicting the end of nomadism and pastoralist cultures, incorporating Anatolian instruments and voices and music by Michael Ellison.